 For most blogs, a horizontal orientation (longer width than height) works better.
 Horizontal/landscape images take up less real estate on the screen, allowing your content to catch the eye of your readers.
-Horizontal images are also perfect for sharing your blog on Facebook, Twitter and LinkedIn.
+Horizontal images are also perfect for sharing your blog on Facebook, Twitter, and LinkedIn.

 But vertical or square images perform better on Instagram and are more likely to be pinned on Pinterest.
 Again the reason is simple – Instagram and Pinterest are all about images.
 A vertical/portrait image takes up more screen real estate, which makes them more eye-catching.

-When talking about images, size can mean two things – the physical size of the image (length x width) and the file size (bytes).
+The image size can mean two things – the physical size of the image (length x width) and the file size (bytes).

 Pixel density, or dpi, is the number of pixels per square inch.
-The more pixels per square inch, the higher the resolution of the image and the clearer it is.
+The more pixels per square inch, the higher the resolution of the image, and the clearer it is.

 Find a balance between file size and quality

 The smaller the file size of your image, the faster it will load for your reader.
 But, reducing size too much can create a fuzzy image.
-Your goal is to find the balance between the lowest file size and an acceptable quality.
+Your goal is to find the balance between the lowest file size and acceptable quality.

 Try to keep your image size between 150KB and 300kb.
 Take a look at the example below.
 The original image was 7.6MB and 5000px wide.
 The image on the left was resized to 860px wide and saved as a high-quality jpeg, which produced a 250KB file.

-The key take-home idea is keep file sizes as small as you can, especially if you are using a lot of images in your post!
+The key take-home idea is to keep file sizes as small as you can, especially if you are using a lot of images in your post!
 Page loading times affect your google rankings and readers are likely to be turned off a page that takes ages to load.

 There’s a number of free services for reducing image size, like Pic Resize, and Tiny PNG.
-Or you can use free design sites like Canva or PicMonkey to get the right size and resolution for any social media site or for your website (more on using those tool below).
+Or you can use free design sites like Canva or PicMonkey to get the right size and resolution for any social media site or for your website (more on using those tools below).

 Do I use JPG, GIF, PNG, SVG?

-JPG/JPEG – offers great quality images at a small file size.
+JPG/JPEG – offers great quality images at small file size.
 It’s the best option for photos unless they need to be transparent, animated or have a lot of text in them